bitcointranscripts/bitcointranscripts/scalingbitcoin/stanford-2017/atomically-trading-with-roger-gambling-on-the-success-of-a-hard-fork.md

 ---
-title: Atomically Trading With Roger Gambling On The Success Of A Hard Fork
+title: 'Atomically Trading With Roger: Gambling On The Success Of A Hard Fork'
 transcript_by: Bryan Bishop
-categories: ['conference']
+speakers:
-speakers: ['Ethan Heilman']
+  - Ethan Heilman
 ---
 Atomically Trading with Roger: Gambling on the success of a hard-fork

 paper: <http://homepages.cs.ncl.ac.uk/patrick.mc-corry/atomically-trading-roger.pdf>